 4.1 Applications and Trends

 This section attempts to carry out a high level survey of the state of the wireless charger market.
 There are many legacy and new ideas for wireless charger applications ranging from single specific device chargers through multiple device charging systems up to higher power electric vehicle charging systems.
 Inductively coupled wireless charging devices have been on the market for a number of years and standards exist [add Ref to WPC Qi standards?] but there is a developing trend towards resonant coupled technology which increases the flexibility [add Ref to CEA standards (R6.3 WG4)?].
 For the purposes of this report the trends could be broadly categorised as follows to indicate the development trends and the approximate timeline:

+[Rapporteur Note: Develop into a table and expand to bring in applications and existing regulation]

-Rapporteur Note: CAT 1: Single device, small appliance charging developed and marketed from around the 1980’s and still on the market today.
+CAT 1: Single device, small appliance charging developed and marketed from around the 1980’s and still on the market today.
 Typical characteristics:

 [Typical/preferred frequency ranges of operation]